Home General Cyber Security: Safeguarding Digital Assets in the Digital Age

 Key Challenges in Cyber Security

-2. Human Factor: Human error, negligence, and insider threats contribute to vulnerabilities in cyber security defenses, highlighting the importance of user awareness training and adherence to security best practices.
+2. Human Factor: Human error, carelessness, and insider threats undermine cyber security defenses, underscoring the significance of security best practices and user awareness training.

 Preventive Measures in Cyber Security

-2. Endpoint Security: Deploy robust endpoint protection solutions, such as antivirus software, firewalls, and intrusion detection systems (IDS), to secure devices and prevent unauthorized access.
+2. Endpoint Security: Secure devices and stop unwanted access by implementing strong endpoint protection solutions, such as intrusion detection systems (IDS), firewalls, and antivirus software.

 Emerging Technologies in Cyber Security